Theme

 What appears notable

-Based on the repository materials, the main point of interest is the attempt to unify many supported models, training methods, and interface options in one practical toolkit.
+Based on the repository materials, what readers may want to notice is the attempt to unify many supported models, training methods, and interface options in one practical toolkit.

 Before using